A WoW Rogue Guide for the Warlords of Draenor

 Various talents increase the damage from your poisons and your general damage is much more effective against poisoned opponents.
 Plus, the Venomous Wounds talent returns some energy if the opponent is poisoned.
 This means, of course, that if you forget to apply your poisons (it happens) then this spec will be far less effective than otherwise.

-The main combo point builder in the Assasination tree is Mutilate, which requires daggers.
+The main combo point builder in the Assassination tree is Mutilate, which requires daggers.
 If you don’t want to use daggers then use another spec.
-Mut costs a fair amount of energy and hits like a brick against poisoned targets.
+Mutilate costs a fair amount of energy and hits like a brick against poisoned targets.

-Garrote is your best opener for longer fights since it starts the energy return via Venomous Wounds.
+Garrote is often your best opener, spend the Combo Point on Slice and Dice.
 It has the additional benefit of silencing the opponent (when glyphed) and preventing stealth (since it’s a bleed.)
+The next Compo Points should go into Envenom, to refresh your Slice and Dice to full duration.

 Vendetta is the top ability and it will help you greatly with single target damage or hunting down other rogues or feral druids.